alexfur/Genetic-CNN-for-Computer-Vision/README.md

 $ python main.py
 ```

-For toggling parameters such as evolution and the intelligent survival function, look at config.yaml in the configs directory.
+For toggling parameters such as evolution and the intelligent survival function, modify config.yaml in the configs directory.